-- General.
+General.
 It contains the drawing type, location, size and other information.
 These information are stored by the operation system and can be read-only.
-You can change these values only through Windows Explorer. - Summary.
+You can change these values only through Windows Explorer.

+- Summary.
 This tap contains the drawing properties such as author, title and subject. - Statistics.
 The drawing size, created date and latest modified date and other information are displayed in this tap. - Custom.
 Specifies the custom file properties.
-You can create up to 10 custom properties.